Agenda - NAWA

 9:30-10:00

-Introductory lecture - Critical reflections on the Internationalization of Higher Education in a time of geopolitical challenges
+Introductory lecture: Critical reflections on the Internationalization of Research and Science in Higher Education in a time of geopolitical challenges

 Professor Emeritus and Distinguished Fellow, Center for International Higher Education, Boston College, Senior Fellow International Association of Universities, C-Editor Policy Reviews in Higher Education.